-On Wednesday, March 4, 2020, Caryn Owens of the Department of Environment, Great Lakes and Energy (EGLE) - Air Quality Division (AQD) conducted a scheduled field inspection of DTE Gas Company (N3341) located at 250 MichCon Lane in Kalkaska Township, Kalkaska County, Michigan.
-More specifically, the site is located on the south side of MichCon Lane, approximately 1⁄4 mile east of US-131.
+On Thursday, February 4, 2022, Caryn Owens of the Department of Environment, Great Lakes and Energy (EGLE) - Air Quality Division (AQD) conducted an on-site field inspection of DTE Gas Company (N3341) located at 250 MichCon Lane in Kalkaska Township, Kalkaska County, Michigan.
+More specifically, the site is located on the south side of MichCon Lane, approximately 1/4 mile east of US-131.
 The purpose of this inspection was to determine the facility's compliance with Renewable Operating Permit (ROP) MI-ROP-N3341-2016a.
-This facility is considered a major source due to the potential to emit of nitrogen oxides (NOx) exceeds 100 tons per year, and the potential to emit of any single hazardous air pollutant (HAP) (in this case formaldehyde) regulated by the federal Clean Air Act, Section 112, is more than 10 tons per year.
-EGLE was escorted by Ms. Karla Shawhan-Bonnee, the Northern Transmission Operations Manager at DTE, and Mr. Cummings, DTE Supervisor of Compression Operations during the field inspection.
-The site is a major source for National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (40 CFR, Part 63, Subpart ZZZZ - RICE MACT), but there are no applicable Conditions associated with the RICE MACT.
+This facility is considered a major source due to the potential to emit of nitrogen oxides (NOx) exceeds 100 tons per year, and the potential to emit of any single hazardous air pollutant (HAP) is more than 10 tons per year.
+I was escorted by Ms. Karla Shawhan-Bonnee during the field inspection.
+The site is a major source for National Emission Standards for Pollutants (NESHAP) for Stationary Reciprocating Hazardous Air Internal Combustion Engines (40 CFR, Part 63, Subpart ZZZZ - RICE MACT), but there are no applicable Conditions associated with the RICE MACT.
 Additionally, the site is subject to NESHAP for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters (40 CFR, Part 63, Subpart DDDDD - Boiler MACT).
+AQD received a ROP Renewal Application for this source on February 4, 2021 which is currently being worked on by AQD's ROP Central Unit.